The Umbria Ride, Italy, Italy - Horse Riding Holidays and Safaris

 Sitting tall and mighty at the heart of Italy, yet somehow largely undiscovered by tourists, Umbria’s Sibillini Mountains encompass a landscape so big, so multifaceted and so unique, it defies belief.
 Riding across plains that could swallow you whole, gentle hills that seem to roll on forever and mountains like a giant’s crown piercing the moody sky, you can’t help but wonder, how can such an endless expanse possibly squeeze into the heart of Italy?

-But leaving you in a state of wonder is what Umbria does best, so whisper your questions to the wind and let the answers come to you, slowly but surely, as this extraordinary week unfolds to the steady rhythm of your horse’s hoofbeats.
+But leaving you in a state of wonder is what Umbria does best, so whisper your questions to the wind and let the answers come to you, slowly but surely, as the journey unfolds to the steady rhythm of your horse’s hoofbeats.

 Guided by Emiliano Brandimarte, a third-generation Sibillini horseman and rancher, you’ll have the honour of exploring Monti Sibillini National Park as the locals do.
 From the mountains themselves, to the ancient hilltop village of Castelluccio, to the famed plains at its feet that turn into a sea of flowers every summer, a whole world will open up between your horse’s pricked ears.

-Loosen the reins and feel time stand still as you absorb the abundance of natural beauty at your fingertips.
+This ride takes you off the beaten track and into a fantasy world of cowboys, cattle, wolves, wilderness and legends.
+Loosen the reins and feel time stand still as you absorb the abundance of natural beauty (and exquisite cuisine!) at your fingertips.

 Fast Facts